 Disparities abound in sentencing in our judicial system

-(published as a commentary in the July 6, 2019 online edition and the July 7, 2019 print edition
+(published as a commentary in the July 6, 2019 online edition, the July 7, 2019 online edition of the Houston Chronicle, and the July 7, 2019 print edition

 Copyright 2019 (all rights reserved)

 Occasionally, after having explained to a client or a friend how the law works in a given situation, I’d hear, “That doesn’t seem fair.”
 Eventually, our discussion ends with the truism that life itself isn’t fair, so why should we expect our laws to stand unscathed?